akshatamohanty/akshatamohanty.github.io/reads/_posts/2023-04-08-book-inspired-marty-cagan.md

 ---
 title: "Inspired, Marty Cagan"
-description: One of the most clear books on building a product perspective - complete playbook of techniques and actionables.
+description: This book helped me build product perspective like no other.
+A complete playbook of techniques and actionables.
 date: 2023-04-08
 layout: post
 type: Book Review